MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 ```

 ## Open Issues
-### Predefined notificationIDs
+### Predefined notificationIds
-The use of `notificationIDs` give the screen reader contextual information regarding the notification which allows for
+The use of `notificationId` give the screen reader contextual information regarding the notification which allows for
 creative approaches to dispatching the information to their users.
 The question then arises of whether the API should
-create a predetermined set of `notificationID` names for common/expected scenarios or whether having predefined names is
+create a predetermined set of `notificationId` names for common/expected scenarios or whether having predefined names is
 pointless given no matter the list, it will always fall short.

-Possible examples of predefined notificationIDs could be something like:
+Possible examples of predefined notificationIds could be something like:
  - Recent action completion status: `action-completion-success`, `action-completion-warning`,
  `action-completion-failure`
  - Async/indeterminate task progress: `task-progress-started`, `task-progress-ongoing`, `task-progress-blocked`,